Brodie helmet

 The Brodie helmet is a steel combat helmet designed and patented in London in 1915 by Latvian inventor John Leopold Brodie (Leopolds Janno Braude).
 A modified form of it became the Helmet, Steel, Mark I in Britain and the M1917 Helmet in the US.
 Colloquially, it was called the shrapnel helmet, battle bowler, Tommy helmet, tin hat, and in the United States the doughboy helmet.
 It was also known as the dishpan hat, tin pan hat, washbasin and Kelly helmet.
 The German Army called it the Salatschüssel (salad bowl).
-The term Brodie is often misused.
-It is correctly applied only to the original 1915 Brodie's Steel Helmet, War Office Pattern.

 Background

-At the outbreak of World War I, none of the combatants provided steel helmets to their troops.
-Soldiers of most nations went into battle wearing cloth, felt, or leather headgear that offered no protection from modern weapons.
+At the outbreak of World War I, none of the combatants provided their troops with steel helmets.
+Soldiers of most nations went into battle wearing cloth, felt or leather headgear that offered no protection from modern weapons.

-A significant partial exception to this lack was the German pickelhelm.
-Like other army helmets of 1914, it was made out of leather; but it also had a significant subset of steel inserts that offered some head protection.
-This includes the top spike, originally used to stop strikes from an enemy hand-held sabre.
+A significant partial exception to this lack was the German Pickelhaube.
+Like other army helmets of 1914, it was made out of leather; but it also had a significant number of steel inserts, which offered some head protection.
+This included the top spike, originally used to stop strikes from an enemy hand-held sabre.

 The huge number of lethal head wounds that modern artillery weapons inflicted upon the French Army led them to introduce the first modern steel helmets in the summer of 1915.
-The first French helmets were bowl-shaped steel "skullcaps" worn under the cloth caps.
+The first French helmets were bowl-shaped steel skullcaps worn under the cloth caps.
 These rudimentary helmets were soon replaced by the Model 1915 Adrian helmet, designed by August-Louis Adrian.
 The idea was later adopted by most other combatant nations.